stereotypicaldev/minimal-debian/README.md

 <h1 align="center">Minimal Debian</h1>
 <br>

 Welcome to a minimalist Debian 12 setup — a streamlined, non-graphical (partly) environment built from the ground up to embrace the modern Wayland protocol.

-This project is designed for users who value simplicity, efficiency, and full control over their system.
+This project is designed for users who value simplicity, efficiency, performance and (optionally) privacy and security for their systems.

 ## TO-DO